nvictor/deckzero/README.md

 It provides:

 - a minimal token layer
-- six slide primitives
+- a small set of slide layout primitives
-- token-only theme overrides
+- bundled themes plus themeable typography and surface tokens
 - a tiny runtime that reads slide hints and applies auto-layout heuristics
 - a markdown-first demo workflow that compiles to standard HTML